KostaD02/konstantinedatunishvili.com/src/blog/dockerize-nx-angular-next.md

 There are many approaches to serving applications using Dockerfiles.
 This can be done using `docker-compose`, the local context of a Dockerfile, and other methods.

-In this article, we will use deployed Docker images with `docker-compose`.
+In this article, we will use deployed Docker images with `docker-compose` and also a local build.

 ### Writing dockerfiles